 Learning to be open to the opinion of someone you disagree with is impossible until you learn to master your defensive emotional trigger response.

 When we are faced with an opinion we don’t agree with, our typical response is to become emotional.
 Rather than listen carefully to the merits of an argument, we immediately invalidate everything the person is saying and shut down our mind to receiving new information.
 The more strongly we disagree with the person’s opinion – or the person generally – the more quickly we will become triggered and willfully ignorant to what they have to say.

 Mastering your trigger response requires practice and that practice has to come from putting yourself in situations where you can be triggered.
-Unfortunately, today’s political climate gives us countless opportunities to trigger ourselves and learn how to control our responses.
+Fortunately, today’s political climate gives us countless opportunities to trigger ourselves and learn how to control our responses.
 For example: